 A common question we get is where to find stock research or tools, so we put together a list of tools and websites to help readers research.
 Every day there is a new financial app, but here is a couple we have liked over the years.

 Trading, Chart Tools & Market Research

-Finviz: This is one of our favorite free/paid stock screeners that can be used by both experienced investors and traders.
-If you are looking for a “quick snapshot” of a stock, start here.
+Finviz: This is one of our favorite free or paid stock screeners that can be used by both experienced investors and traders.
+Here is our Finviz review.
+Start here if you are looking for a “quick snapshot” of a stock.
 The free version is very robust and allows you to track your portfolios and build screeners.

 Stocktwits.com: Use this website to get ideas and a pulse of a specific investment.
 There is often not a lot of moderation, so sometimes people spam the forums or make horrible investment suggestions.
 However, this is the best “social network” for stocks that will help you learn, make friends and get ideas.

 Morningstar.com: Excellent research for mutual funds, stocks, and all investment products.